Judith Slaying Holofernes (Artemisia Gentileschi, Naples)

 Early feminist critics interpreted the painting as a form of visual revenge following Gentileschi's rape by Agostino Tassi in 1611; similarly many other art historians see the painting in the context of her achievement in portraying strong women.

 Creation

 Artemisia Gentileschi was around twenty years of age when she painted Judith Slaying Holofernes.
 Previously, Gentileschi had also completed Susanna and the Elders and Madonna and Child.
 These artworks already give an indication of Gentileschi's skill in representing body movement and facial expressions to express emotions.
-X-rays undertaken on the painting show that Gentileschi made several alterations to the painting (e.g. the position of Judith's arms, the position of the drapery) before it reached its current state.
+X-rays undertaken on the painting show that Gentileschi made several alterations to the painting (e.g. the position of both Judith's arms and the drapery) before it reached its current state.